FTC Announces $5.3 Million Fine for Violating Federal Do Not Call Law

 FCC Starts Rulemaking Process Relating to New Commercial Fax Provisions

 The FCC has initiated a rulemaking procedure to implement the provisions contained in the Junk Fax Prevention Act which amends the Telephone Consumer Protection Act (TCPA).
 The Junk Fax Prevention Act codifies in the TCPA an established business relationship (EBR) exemption when sending unsolicited faxes.
-(This amendment was a response to the FCC’s earlier announcement that the TCPA did not contain an EBR exemption for unsolicited faxes; please see our August 2005 alert on this topic.)
+(This amendment was a response to the FCC’s earlier announcement that the TCPA did not contain an EBR exemption for unsolicited faxes.)
 A final rule must be issued by April 5, 2006.

 In addition to amending the TCPA Rule to comply with the Junk Fax Prevention Act, the FCC is also seeking comments on the following: